uttgeorge/Machine-Learning-Models/README.md

-# Models
+# Machine Learning
-This is the combination of some models.
+This is the combination of some algorithms.

 Email: [jin.qi1@northeastern.edu](jin.qi1@northeastern.edu)
 ## Basics